 This is the stage at which the leads that you’ve attracted during the awareness stage will start evaluating your brand.

 They will look for content to determine the legitimacy of your brand and develop trust.
 Based on this stage, visitors will decide if they want to purchase your product or services.

 This type of content should generate leads and also influence them.
 If visitors are converting from this content, then it is successful.

 Nestle, for instance, released their Toll House Chocolate Chip recipes.
-These recipes included their chocolate chips as the main ingredients.
-This helped build the brand’s image in the minds of consumers it and validated the brand.
+These recipes included chocolate chips as the main ingredients.
+This helped build the brand’s image in the minds of consumers.
+It validated the brand.

 To analyze if this content is successful, you can conduct reviews or surveys.
 The survey responses and self-assessments can give you a fair idea of your success.

-If customers are abandoned as soon as they make a purchase, they will likely be only one-time customers.
-However, if you can delight them with your offerings, they may become repeat customers.
+Customers abandoned as soon as they make a purchase will likely be only one-time customers.
+However, if you can delight them with your response and special offers, they may become repeat customers.

 Why Should You Create a Content Conversion Funnel?

 According to Kapost, content marketing produces three times more leads than paid search for every dollar spent.
 It also offers six times higher conversion rates than other methods.

 The primary reason for this is that content marketing helps you improve your website’s search engine optimization (SEO).